KyleMo/Apex-Legends-Rewards-App/README.md

   ## Description

   Rewardpex [(Live app here)](https://gaming-project.herokuapp.com/) is a web based application that can be used to earn rewards for performing well at Apex Legends.
 This application is very much in early days.
-The next upcoming feature is account creation!
+The next upcoming feature real rewards that can be redeemed at your favorite gaming brands!

   ## Table of Contents
   * [Installation](#installation)